ice-csic-astroexotic/ML-Poppyns/README.md

   <em></em>
 </p>

-Population synthesis code for the ERC project MAGNESIA - The Magnetar Census

 ## Getting Started

 These instructions will provide you with a copy of the project and help you get it up and running on your local machine.